ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+give an idea of the distance one would
+have to go to see thoroughly even the
+greater part of the city of London-the
+largest city in the world.
+- The average of human life, according
 to Prof. Warren, is about 35 years.
 One
 quarter die previous to the age of 17, and
 those who pass this age enjoy a felicity